selbouhaddani/approx_Graph_Frechet_Mean/README.md

         -This file will display the approximate Frechet mean of the set of graphs and the first graph in the observed sample set <br />

 **Tutorial: Regression** <br />
-Step 1: Download the matlab file titled  <br />
+**Step 1:** Download the matlab file titled frechetRegression.m <br />
+**Step 2:** Download the data file regression_data.m <br />
+**Step 3:** Load the data into matlab <br />
+**Step 4:** Run frechetRegression.m
+-We suggest saving the data at this step
+**Step 5:** Run plottingRegression.m

+We elected to plot the values of the parameters in the regression file.
+One could also plot the values of the largest eigenvalues over time and draw similar conclusions.